Youth Pathways and Outreach Programs

 High School Pathway Programs

-Gator WISE: Veterinary Research is designed for students interested in veterinary science.
+Gator WISE: Mini Vet School is designed for students interested in veterinary science.
 Participants will engage in hands-on laboratory activities and interact with researchers from the UF College of Veterinary Medicine to gain a practical understanding of One Health.
-They will explore key topics such as antibiotic resistance and its impact on both animal and human health.
-Through a combination of lab work, discussions, and live demonstrations, this two-day, non-residential camp offers a brief yet immersive introduction to the field of veterinary research.
-This is developed in conjunction with the UF Center for Precollegiate Education & Training.
+Gator Wise: Mini Vet School is a collaborative initiative between UF Center for Precollegiate Education and Training and UFCVM Office of Student and Community Affairs.

 Gator Vet Camp